adaptive-democracy/hopeful-path/persistent-democracy-talk/slides.md

 # Could this be provably optimal?

-even if it *does* turn out to be provably optimal, we still have to validate it in real practice
+even if it *does* turn out to be provably optimal...

+...we still have to validate it in real practice

-my proof sketch is good enough for me, at least to work on implementation
+proof sketch is convincing enough for me to work on applications

 ---